rasifrana/task_manager/README.md

 Project was pushed to remote repository on https://github.com/rasifrana/task_manager on master branch.

-## Heroku
+## Heroku Deployment Instruction

-Project is deployed at https://task-manager-asif.herokuapp.com/
+Project is deployed at https://portfolio-tracker-app.herokuapp.com/

-## Credits
+Followed instruction below to host project on heroku

+- Created New App on heroku
+- login from terminal using 'heroku login' command
+- create git repository
+- added remote repository provided by heroku
+- Run this command 'git push heroku master' to push

+After this need to configure some setting

+- Run 'pip freeze —local > requirements.txt'
+- create 'Procfile' for instruction to heroku which file is entry point
+- In the terminal run 'echo web: python app.py > Procfile'
+- git add and commit
+- git push heroku master

+Configuration of variables in heroku

+- VAR  IP.
+0.0.0.0
+- VAR  PORT    5000
+- VAR  MONGO_DBNAME  importing from env.py file
+- VAR  MONGO_URI     importing from env.py file

 ### Media

-- The photo used in this site were obtained from https://unsplash.com
+- The photo used in this site were obtained from https://unsplash.com and pexels.com

 ### Acknowledgements